tdhubbard/Python_Projects/Python_Pro_Bootcamp/README.md

-# 100 Days of Code: Pythong Pro Bootcamp
+# 100 Days of Code: Python Pro Bootcamp
 ## Master Python by building 100 projects in 100 days.
 Learn data science, automation, build websites, games and apps!

 At 60+ hours, this Python course is without a doubt the most comprehensive Python course available anywhere online.
 Even if you have zero programming experience, this course will take you from beginner to professional.
 Here's why: